justinszaro/justinszaro.com-doc/docs/React/packages/TanStackQuery/getting-started.md

   - Vue
   - Svelte
   - Angular
-- TanStackQuery is declaritive and automatic.
+- TanStackQuery is declarative and automatic.
-  - TanStackQuery handles cahcing, background updates, and stale data out of the box with zero configurations.
+  - TanStackQuery handles caching, background updates, and stale data out of the box with zero configurations.
 - TanStackQuery is simple and familiar.
   - If you can work with promises or async/await, you already know how to use TanStackQuery.
 - TanStackQuery is extensible: